 If you can follow the tips above consistently, you will help your team members take ownership of their own results and build team accountability.
 You’ll be growing their skills as potential future leaders, too, and modeling good coaching skills for them to emulate in the future.
 Creating a culture of accountability where all of the team members accept responsibility for their actions is the first step in creating a high performance team and reaching your goals.

 Sometimes, the regular, ongoing performance coaching conversation isn’t enough, and you need to have a difficult conversation with a team member who is underperforming.
 If it does come to that, you want to be sure you've done everything you can along the way to create the conditions for the person to be accountable and succeed.
 After all, that is your role as the team leader.
 If you need help, don't worry: we are here to help you get started.
-You can view our resources listed below or check out our accountability coaching programs and find the program that best suits your needs.
+You can view our resources listed below or check out our accountability coaching programs and find the program that best suits your needs, and working with the experts ensures you'll have accountability in coaching.

 Want more information on Team Accountability?
 Check out these additional resources: